 The retail rate impact was calculated by comparing a non-renewable generation and purchased power portfolio to a RES-compliant portfolio with sufficient renewable resources to achieve the renewable standards.
-For each year of the 2016-2018 RES Compliance Plan period, the retail rate impact is limited to a maximum of 1% of the 10-year average non-RES compliant revenue requirement.
-KCP&L has presumed that the solar requirements will be met with SRECs transferred from qualified customer-generator's operational solar electric systems as a condition of receiving the solar rebate.
+For each year of the 2017-2019 RES Compliance Plan period, the retail rate impact is limited to a maximum of 1% of the 10-year average non-RES compliant revenue requirement.
+KCP&L has presumed that the solar requirements will be met primarily with SRECs transferred from qualified customer-generator's operational solar electric systems as a condition of receiving the solar rebate.

 KCP&L has performed the rate impact calculation in accordance with the methodology as required by the RES rules.
-The Commission's order in Case No. ET-2014-0071, which is final and non-appealable, provided that 1) KCP&L could suspend payment of solar rebates after making solar rebate payments of at least \$36.5 million after August 31, 2012 (which KCP&L expects to do in 2016), and 2) the retail rate impact methodology was still a matter in dispute among stakeholders and would be the subject of a future rulemaking proceeding (which has not yet occurred).
-For 2016, 2017 and 2018, respectively, that calculation produces
+The Commission's order in Case No. ET-2014-0071, which is final and non-appealable, provided that 1) KCP&L could suspend payment of solar rebates after making solar rebate payments of at least \$36.5 million after August 31, 2012 (which KCP&L expects to do in 2017), and 2) A consistent retail rate impact methodology is still in dispute among stakeholders but